BdR76/CSVLint/extra/readme.md

 filled with random data and using as many different column formats as possible.
 Used for testing the automatic column detection algorithm.

+### generate_data_unicode.py ###

+Python script to generate a csv data file with random unicode characters, used for testing the syntax highlighting and different Windows region/code page settings.

 ### generate_colors.py ###

 Python script to determine the optimal colors for syntax highlighting,